Planning a Trip to Argentina: Travel Tips + Expenses

 Before you head to Argentina, come prepared.
 With cash preferably.

-1. Bring cash.
-USD preferably but Euros and other major currencies are also accepted.
+1. Bring cash: USD preferably but Euros and other major currencies are also accepted.
 They're also quite picky about the crispness of the notes, so try to keep them smooth and away from damage.
 In other words, don't fold them up in your wallet.

 Throughout South America, I almost always used Revolut.
 Its easy interface allows you to track your spending and block your card whenever you're not using it.
 The exchange rate is the mid-market Reuters rate so you don't pay any sneaky/stupid fees.